Elizabeth Redwine Ramsey Media Center

 Destiny, our online catalog, can now be accessed from home.
 This will allow you to see what books we have available in our library at Cleveland Elementary.
 You can also see whether a book is Lexiled or has a Reading Counts quiz.
 Please refer to the link in the Reading Counts section of this media center web page if you want to check the Reading Counts status or Lexile level of a book not in Destiny.

-Scholastic Reading Counts (RC) is our new reading program that has replaced Accelerated Reader (AR).
+Scholastic Reading Counts (RC) a reading program that has replaced Accelerated Reader (AR).
 Scholastic Reading Counts is a Lexile-based independent reading program that tracks student's success on the books they read.
 This technology-based program creates a personalized and engaging learning environment that ensures independent reading accountability.
 Students will read a wide variety of books independently or as a part of a group.
 After reading, students will take a computerized quiz that will assess whether they understood the book.
 This new system will track student's progress.
 The purpose of the Reading Counts Program is to encourage children to practice reading.
 As with any activity, practice is needed for improvement.
 The program is to be used as a supplement to the teacher's classroom reading program.
 There are three basic steps the child needs to do for successful participation in the Reading Counts program: